1ma/composer-psysh/README.md

 However, when it runs at the root of a project it will require the `vendor/autoload.php` script so that the project's classes will be readily available in the shell.

-The plugin also defines a couple of other aliases: `composer repl` and `composer shell`.
+The plugin also defines a couple other aliases: `composer repl` and `composer psy`.

 ### Comparison between `uma/composer-psysh` and `ramsey/composer-repl`